What is the Work Truck Industry Welder Certification Program?

 Participating companies should thoughtfully consider who they select as their Trainer(s).
 The individual selected needs to be a proficient welder, but not necessarily their best welder.
 Important characteristics to consider when selecting a trainer include employees who are:

-• Team players and have the ability to work well with others
+- Team players and have the ability to work well with others

-• Open-minded and willing to teach others with patience
+- Open-minded and willing to teach others with patience

-• Comfortable with using a laptop and possess basic computer skills (e.g. Microsoft Excel, PDFs, email)
+- Comfortable with using a laptop and possess basic computer skills (e.g., Microsoft Excel, PDFs, email)

-It’s important for companies to let individuals know why they have been chosen to attend the Train-the-Trainer program and get their buy-in to assist in the development of an internal welder standardized training program upon returning.
+It’s important for companies to let individuals know why they have been chosen to attend the Train-the-Trainer program and get their assurance to assist in the development of an internal welder standardized training program upon returning.

 What do training attendees need to bring with them to class?